ihuseynoff/ionic-segment/README.md

 # ionic-segment

 This is an iOS segmented control directive for ionc v1.
-It is inspired from [ionic v2](http://ionicframework.com/docs/v2/components/#segment).Do not hesitate to contribute to this project.
+It is inspired from [ionic v2](http://ionicframework.com/docs/v2/components/#segment).
+Do not hesitate to contribute to this project.

 # Demo